ProfessorKazarinoff/MATLAB-Arduino-ESP8266-IoT/doc/readme.md

 # MATLAB-Arduino-ESP8266-IoT Student Project Trouble Shooting

 Problem Statement:
-    Upload light sensor data wirelessly using an Arduino and ESP8266 in a college engineering lab.
+    Upload light sensor data wirelessly to ThingSpeak.com using an Arduino and ESP8266 in a college engineering lab.

 Assumptions:
     No admin access on PC, can’t install drivers or software.
 Encripted WiFi connection that requires a username and password in addition to an SSID.